AL333Z/ReactiveApplication/towards_reactive_mobile_application_development/retrieving,_manipulating_and_showing_data.md

 The first use case proposed is about a quite common set of actions, such as the **retrieval, manipulation and presentation of some sort of data**.

-Every simple or complex application has at least a part in the app lifecycle in which it queries some provider (a cache, a local database, a Rest API) to fetch some resource.
+Every simple or complex application has at least a part in the app lifecycle in which it queries some provider (a cache, a local database, a Rest API) to fetch some resource, so this initial use case can be considered as a foundational building block for every application.

 The abstraction of event streams can be used to model this use case in a pretty straigh-forward way.